top of page

 Alvito Bar.jpg

-The Alvito Bar was an Italian owned bar just outside of Paradise Valley located at 3600 Russell at Mack Ave.
-It did not pull in the big named acts but still was a noted spot.
+The Alvito Bar, an Italian-owned establishment located just outside of Paradise Valley at 3600 Russell at Mack Ave, may not have hosted the big-name acts, but it still held its own as a notable spot.

 Paradise Cocktail Lounge.jpg